-Tickets are available online in advance for $27 ($32 at the door) for adults, $20 ($22 at the door) for students with valid ID and $15 ($17 at the door) for children ages 2-16.
-A service fee of $1 per ticket is applied at checkout.
+Tickets are available online for $28 for adults, $20 for students with valid ID and $15 for children ages two through 16.
+A service fee of $1.50 per ticket is applied at checkout.
 Box office tickets are available for $35 for adults, $22 for students with valid ID and $17 for children ages two through 16.

 Purchase tickets online and view special offers using the button below.

 The Philadelphia Flower Show is deeply rooted in the history of the Pennsylvania Horticultural Society (PHS), which was founded in 1827.
 Charter members brought interesting plants to display at meetings and, eventually, to share with the public — the first show took place in 1829.
 In the 1960s, PHS took over management of the Philadelphia Flower Show, also encouraging participation by amateurs — individuals and garden clubs.

 In the neighborhood